-John Hamel, II, is the Managing Director of Winegrowing at Hamel Family Wines, overseeing all winegrowing and winemaking operations.
+John Hamel, II, is the Director of Winegrowing at Hamel Family Wines, overseeing all winegrowing and winemaking operations.
 While he holds the official title of winemaker, John views his role more as a winegrower, leading his team in crafting terroir-specific wines from estate vineyards, emphasizing biodynamic and organic farming practices and minimal-intervention winemaking techniques.

 John’s path to wine was not a direct one.
 After receiving his B.A. in Journalism from the University of Wisconsin-Madison with academic distinction and Phi Beta Kappa honors, John took a job at an organic farm in Napa Valley, driven by an intellectual curiosity in the Slow Food movement.
 The job sparked his interest in wine, leading him to a accept a position at a wine-centric public relations firm, further fueling his growing passion for wine.
 When John’s parents, George Hamel, Jr. and Pamela Hamel, bought a vacation home with a small vineyard in Sonoma Valley, John decided it was an opportunity to try his hand at winemaking, and went on to earn his Winemaking Certificate from the University of California-Davis.